dmorse/pscf/doc/user-man/python.rst

    $(INSTALL_DIR)/lib/python2.7/site-packages/pscf

-where $(INSTALL) is a place holder for the actual absolute path to the installation directory.
-This directory must be included in the PYTHONPATH environment variable to allow the Python interpreter to find and use these modules.
+where $(INSTALL_DIR) is a place holder for the actual absolute path to the root of the installation directory tree.
+This pscf/ subdirectory must be included in the PYTHONPATH environment variable in order for the Python interpreter to find and use these modules.
 This can be accomplished by running script $(INSTALL)/bin/pscf-env, as discussed in more detail in the discussion of :ref:`install-compile-cmake-paths-sub`.

 After running the pscf-env script, to confirm that the $PYTHONPATH is set up correctly, type::